+In such cases where there are fewer spaces for admission than eligible applicants, students shall be accepted for admission from among applicants by lottery.

+In order of priorities, a Horace Mann charter school shall provide an enrollment preference to:

+for the initial lottery, any students attending said school, or attending school in the school building previously occupied by said school, on the date that the final application is filed with the Board;

-1. priority shall be given first to any students actually enrolled in said school on the date that the final application is filed with the Board and to their siblings.
-In such cases where there are fewer spaces in a Horace Mann charter school than eligible applicants who were enrolled in said school, the charter school shall hold an enrollment lottery;
+for the initial lottery, siblings, of any students attending said school, or attending school in the school building previously occupied by said school, on the date that the final application is filed with the Board;

+in all subsequent lotteries, siblings of students currently attending the school;

-2. if there are more spaces available than eligible applicants from the school, and there are more applicants than spaces available who reside in the district in which the charter school is located and who are currently enrolled in the public schools of the district in which the Horace Mann charter school is located, the charter school shall hold an enrollment lottery for all such applicants; and
+students who are currently enrolled in the public schools of the district in which the Horace Mann charter school is located; and

-3. if there are more spaces available than eligible applicants from the school or district, and there are more applicants than spaces available who reside in the district in which the Horace Mann charter school is located, the charter school shall hold an enrollment lottery for all such applicants.
+students who reside in the city or town in which the Horace Mann charter school is located.

-(5) If the principal enrollment process fails to produce an adequate number of enrolled students, a school may repeat the process more than once, if necessary, providing such process is fair and open, with reasonable public notice given at least one week prior to the application deadline.
+Repeat Enrollment Process: If the principal enrollment process fails to fill the available admission spaces , a school may repeat the process more than once, providing such process is fair and open and the school gives reasonable public notice at least one month prior to the application deadline.
 As spaces become available during the school year, a school may repeat the enrollment process to fill these openings and to meet the requirements of M.G.L. c.
 70, § 89(n).
-No student entering an enrollment process may be admitted ahead of other eligible students who were previously placed on a waiting list during a prior enrollment process, except in cases described in to 603 CMR 1.
-06(4)(e).
-The total number of students attending a charter school in a given school year cannot exceed the total number of students reported to the Department in the previous spring in accordance with 603 CMR 1.)09(4).
+No student entering an enrollment process may be admitted ahead of other eligible students who were previously placed on a wait list during a prior enrollment process, except in cases where enrollment preferences change or as described in to 603 CMR 1.05(10) (b).
+The total number of students attending a charter school in a given school year cannot exceed the total number of students reported to the Department in the previous spring in accordance with 603 CMR 1.08(5)).

-(6) All lotteries shall be conducted in public, with a disinterested party drawing names, and with reasonable public notice given at least one week prior to the lottery.
+Public Lotteries: All lotteries for charter school seats shall be conducted in a public place with a neutral party drawing names and with reasonable public notice given at least one week prior to the lottery.
+Such lotteries may be conducted electronically; in such cases a neutral party shall certify that the process is fair and that selection is random.